 The inspection is to be performed by a qualified professional.
 Use only original spare parts.

-Before cleaning your wood-burning stove, the regulator knob must be turned to the minimum setting in order to prevent soot and ash from coming out in to the automatics system.
+Before cleaning your wood-burning stove, the regulator knob must be turned to the minimum setting in order to prevent soot and ash from coming into the automatics system.

 Baffle plate is taken out.
 Push the plate forward and lift it up a bit to the side.
 Tilt one side down, and the plate becomes free and can be removed from the combustion chamber.
 The iron baffle plate is taken out.
 The transport safety catch is straightened out.
 The plate is lifted free of the hooks and is afterwards removed.